hugeblank/Allium-wiki/docs/allium-api.md

 ### `verify`

-Compare one or two SemVer strings to the Allium version
+Compares two SemVer strings to the Allium version, or checks the equality of one

 - **Parameters**
-  - _string_: minimum version
+  - _string_: minimum version or version to check the equality of
-  - _string_: maximum version
+  - _[string]_: maximum version
 - **Returns**
-  - _boolean_: true when the min version exists and is *lt* Allium's version and the max version exists and is *gt* Allium's version
+  - _boolean_: true when the min version exists and is *lt* Allium's version and the max version exists and is *gt* Allium's version.
+If a single version was given, returns true if the versions were equal, false otherwise.

 ### `getVersion`